Smoking: Physiology

 Inhaling smoke into the lungs, no matter the substance, has adverse effects on one's health.
 The incomplete combustion produced by burning plant material, like tobacco or cannabis, produces carbon monoxide, which impairs the ability of blood to carry oxygen when inhaled into the lungs.
-There are several other toxic compounds in tobacco that constitute serious health hazards to long-term smokers from a whole range of causes; vascular abnormalities such as stenosis, lung cancer, heart attacks, strokes, impotence, low birth weight of infants born by smoking mothers.
-8% of long-term smokers develop the characteristic set of facial changes known to doctors as smoker's face.
+There are several other toxic compounds in tobacco that constitute serious health hazards to long-term smokers from a whole range of causes; vascular abnormalities such as stenosis, lung cancer, heart attacks, strokes, impotence, low birth weight of infants born to smoking mothers.
+Long-term smokers develop the characteristic set of facial changes known as smoker's face in about 8% of cases.

+The distinction between nicotine and tobacco smoke is central to discussions of smoking-related diseases.
+While Nicotine is the main addictive substance in tobacco smoke, many major smoking-related diseases are associated with toxicants produced by combustion, including carbon monoxide and carcinogenic compounds in smoke.
+This has contributed to the development and public-health discussion of non-combustible nicotine and tobacco products, such as electronic cigarettes, heated tobacco products, and smokeless tobacco, which are being promoted as possible alternatives for adults who would otherwise continue to smoke.

-Tobacco smoke is a complex mixture of over 5,000 identified chemicals, of which 98 are known to have specific toxicological properties.
+Tobacco smoke is a complex mixture of over 7,000 identified chemicals, of which 250 are known to be harmful, at least 69 cause cancer, and 98 are known to have specific toxicological properties.
 The most important chemicals causing cancer are those that produce DNA damage since such damage appears to be the primary underlying cause of cancer.
 Cunningham et al. combined the microgram weight of the compound in the smoke of one cigarette with the known genotoxic effect per microgram to identify the most carcinogenic compounds in cigarette smoke.
 The seven most important carcinogens in tobacco smoke are shown in the table, along with DNA alterations they cause.